You are here

 - Create custom site settings for your website project.

 - View, verify, and organize your scan results.

 - Request a rescan for any of your sites that require corrective actions.

-Web site traffic can be analyzed with Urchin software from Google, another tool provided by the EWI service.
-Urchin software from Google analyzes traffic for Web sites and provides easy-to-understand reports on your visitors that include information such as where they come from and how they use your site.
+Website traffic can be analyzed with Urchin software from Google, another tool provided by the EWI service.
+Urchin software from Google analyzes traffic for websites and provides easy-to-understand reports on your visitors.
+These include information such as where they come from and how they use your site.

 For More Information